jenul-ferdinand/solv-gml/README.md

 **How to play:**
 * The question area is on the left, you can type the answer and press enter to submit it.
-* Keep answering questions until you see can purchase an upgrade.
+* Keep answering questions until you can purchase an upgrade.
 The "Pencil" upgrade increases your "Question Value", which is how many "Marks" you get per question.
 All the other upgrades increase your "Marks Per Second" which increases your "Marks" every second, even when idle.
 * You can choose what type of questions you want to have e.g. Addition, Subtraction, Multiplication, or Division.
 Under the question area.

 ## How Do I Get It